Production Recommendations

 High Availability

-• Use filesystem-level replication (DRBD, ZFS send/receive)
+• Filesystem-level replication (DRBD, ZFS send/receive)

-• Set up Active-Passive failover using a shared volume
+• Active-Passive failover using a shared volume

 Reverse Proxy